Margo-Kim/whisper_analysis/README.md

 **-What this does?
 Dynamic Conditioning**

 - What is dynamic conditioning?
-The model adjusts its behavior based on these tokens at runtime, allowing flexible task switching without altering the architecture.
+The model **adjusts its behavior based on these tokens at runtime**, allowing flexible task switching without altering the architecture.

 Example Inputs:
 - Transcribing English audio: <|startoftranscript|> <|en|> <|transcribe|>